Kava-Labs/kava/x/committee/spec/README.md

 A permission acts as a filter for incoming gov proposals, rejecting them if they do not pass.
 A permission can be anything with a method `Allows(p Proposal) bool`.
 They reject all proposals that they don't explicitly allow.

 This allows permissions to be parameterized to allow fine grained control specified at runtime.
-For example a generic parameter permission type can exist, but then on a live chain a permission can be added to a group to allow them to only change a particular param, even restricting the range of allowed change.
+For example a generic parameter permission type can allow a group to only change a particular param, or only change params within a certain percentage.

 Design Alternatives